stat545ubc-2021/maggieliu-mini-data-analysis/mini-project-2.md

     having different sized bins.
 Pick the “best” one and explain why it is the best.

-The tasks I’ve chosen are summarizing - 1 and graphing - 1.

 Before we start, let’s look at a sample of the data.

 ``` r